 “As thousands of contractors will testify, being faced with a full IR35 enquiry is an incredibly stressful affair.
 Enquiries can last for several years, creating a huge amount of uncertainty for those involved.

-“The majority of contractors using expert representation have won their cases, but as HMRC become more organised and determined it may well become far harder to prove that you are outside IR35.
+“Most contractors using expert representation have won their cases, but as HMRC become more organised and determined it may well become far harder to prove that you are outside IR35.

 “IR35 insurance has two elements; a) the legal costs in defending you and b) the liabilities if you are ultimately found to be ‘inside’ IR35.